 PUBLIC EMPLOYEES' RETIREMENT SYSTEM (PERS)

 Permanent, full-time employees that are covered by the CWA and IFPTE collective bargaining agreements are eligible to enroll in the Public Employees' Retirement System from the date of employment.
 Temporary or provisional employees can enroll after one year of service.
-Members of this program contribute 7.06% of their annual base wages.
+Members of this program contribute 7.20% (in fiscal year 2016-2017) of their annual base wages.

 POLICE AND FIREMEN'S RETIREMENT SYSTEM (PFRS)